souliss/souliss.github.io/_posts/articles/2013-11-24-does-we-need-iot.md

 ---
 layout: article
-title: "Does we need the Internet of Things?"
+title: "Do we need the Internet of Things?"
 categories: articles
 author: plinio_seniore
-excerpt: "Does we need the Internet of Things?"
+excerpt: "Do we need the Internet of Things?"
 tags: [arduino, internet of things, iot, souliss]
 modified: 2013-11-24
 image: